tedneward/NewardAssociatesWebsite/content/articles.md

 * [Mixing and Matching Languages](http://msdn.microsoft.com/en-us/magazine/159b58b3-f1df-4df6-bfa1-5448369b8c28)

-<h3 id="code">CODE Magazine</h3>
+### CODE Magazine

-CODE Magazine is an independently-published periodical that focuses on the Microsoft technology sphere, most notably the .NET programming environment.
-I did a half-dozen "feature pieces" for them, taking a deeper dive into topics at the time that weren't as familiar to the average .NET developer (CODE's core audience).
+*(CODE Magazine is an independently-published periodical that focuses on the Microsoft technology sphere, most notably the .NET programming environment.
+I did a half-dozen "feature pieces" for them, taking a deeper dive into topics at the time that weren't as familiar to the average .NET developer (CODE's core audience).)*

 * [Docker](https://www.codemag.com/Article/1805071/Docker)
 * [Dynamic Languages 101](https://www.codemag.com/Article/1206071/Dynamic-Languages-101)